mhiillos/static-site-generator/README.md

 This project converts markdown to html.

+The input markdown files are present in content/

+## Local running
+The static website can be hosted locally with

+    ./main.sh

 Limitations:

 * Nested formatting is not supported in inline text (E.g. **_Bold and Italic_**)